Anthropic’s new paper was the highlight of the day:

 Datasets and Hardware Discussions Engage: Shared was the WhiteRabbitNeo cybersecurity dataset Chapter 1 by

-for model training.
-Discussions on using 24GB memory and a 7900 XTX graphics card for high context RP/Chat scenarios by@taffyware
+@clickclack777for model training.
+Discussions on using 24GB memory and a 7900 XTX graphics card for high context RP/Chat scenarios by@taffyware. -

 API Pre-prompt Puzzles: In feedback,